MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/trusted-organizations-external-meetings-chat.md

 If you want to upload a list of users via .csv file, you can download a template file, add the people you want to include and their phone numbers, and upload the file.

-To download the .csv template
+To download the .csv template:

 1. On the Manage external user profiles page, select **Import** on the command bar.
 1. Select **download a template**.

 Required fields in the template are *DisplayName* and *PhoneNumber*.
 Other fields are optional.

-To upload a completed template file
+To upload a completed template file:

 1. On the Manage external user profiles page, select **Import** on the command bar.
 1. Select **Select a file**.
 1. Select the file that you want to upload and then select **Open**.